IRS Tax Topic 152 is simply a reference to the following IRS.gov

 think that you're under review, or that something is wrong with your tax return, just based on this, so please don't

 worry or be concerned at this point.
 In fact, the messages and bars on the Where's

-If enough time passes after filing (21 days after e-file, or 6 weeks after paper file), and there is no new information, at that time the IRS indicates that you can call them, using the phone number provided on their Where's My Refund website.
+If enough time passes after filing (21 days after e-file, or 6 weeks after paper file), and there is no new information, at that time the IRS indicates that you can call them for additional information, using the phone number provided on their Where's My Refund website.

 Thank you for asking this question.